blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 INFO:tensorflow:global step 2752: loss = 1.7650 (13.071 sec/step)
 INFO:tensorflow:global step 2752: loss = 1.7650 (13.071 sec/step)
 ```

 Once we run our model an event file will be created.
-This is where we can evaluate our model.
+This is where we can evaluate our model on Tensorboard.

 ```
-# - Tensorboard Allows us to see different aspects of our data.
+# - Tensorboard Allows us to see different aspects of our data such loss, convergance, and steps.
 !tensorboard --logdir='/Users/home/Documents/machine_learning/models-master/models/research/object_detection/training'
 ```

-Object Detection
-Object detection inference - This will walk you through a pre-trained model to detect patent objects in an image.
-This notebook is using a process known as transfer learning; instead of training our own model from scratch, we use the weights from a pre-trained model.
-This allows us to save time, but may come at a cost to accuracy.
+Now we can test our model.
+Needed libraries:
 ```
 import os
 import sys